moderndatacompany/dataos.info/docs/resources/depot/index.md

     ---

-    Utilize depots to work on your data.
+    Utilize Depots to work on your data.

     [:octicons-arrow-right-24: Utilizing Depots](/resources/depot/#how-to-utilize-depots)